 Also, check to ensure that any logistics company that you trust with your new manufactured home is an expert in moving mobile homes.
 As you might expect, it’s a specialized industry that shouldn’t be left to amateurs.
 A manufactured home dealer will usually work with a skilled and experienced mobile home mover, or you can choose one from our state-by-state list of mobile home movers.

-The delivery process for a manufactured home demands careful planning and coordination at every step.
-If possible, it’s a good idea to use a single contractor who can handle everything from moving to assembly and set-up or to go through a dealer with the resources to coordinate multiple contractors.
+The manufactured home delivery process demands careful planning and coordination at every step.
+If possible, it’s a good idea to use a single contractor who can handle everything from moving to assembly, and mobile home setup or to go through a dealer with the resources to coordinate multiple contractors.

 Route planning is a particularly important task for moving a manufactured home, as low bridges, power lines, steep hills, and excessively curvy roads must all be avoided.
 Again, this isn’t a task for the homeowner.
 Leave it to the professional manufactured home movers, as they’ll be able to spot any problem areas during their planning process.

-Note that your costs for the delivery may not include extraordinary circumstances, like bad weather and heavy traffic.
+Note that your mobile home delivery costs may not include extraordinary circumstances, like bad weather and heavy traffic.
 Your transportation budget should have some flexibility built in to account for these possible hiccups.

 Before your home is delivered, put corner markers for your mobile home in the exact location that the corners of your home will be placed.
 Again, a dealer or inspector can usually help with this.